ALANVF/Red.js/README.md

 ## In a browser
 I have yet to actually test Red.js using browser js, but it should be fine as long as you aren't using IE or Firefox.

-You can also run the Red.js REPL (currently version 0.1.1) in your browser [right here](https://redjs-compiled-repl.theangryepicbanana.repl.run), although it will not always be up-to-date with the most recent version of Red.js immediately.
+You can also run the Red.js REPL (currently version 0.1.2) in your browser [right here](https://redjs-compiled-repl.theangryepicbanana.repl.run), although it will not always be up-to-date with the most recent version of Red.js immediately.
 This is currently hosted on [repl.it](https://repl.it/).

 # Current limitations

 - Because I didn't want to try recreating Red/System just yet, TypeScript is being used for development instead.
-- Things that interact with the OS don't exist because web browsers don't do that.
+- Things that interact with the OSs don't exist because web browsers don't do that.
 - I have yet to benchmark anything, but there's a good chance that this is probably many times slower than the default implementation of Red.
 - I'm currently only 1 person, so progress is gonna be kind of slow as long as it's just me.